oppia/oppia-web-developer-docs/Installing-Oppia-(Linux;-Python-3).md

 bash scripts/install_prerequisites.sh
 ```

-2. We heavily recommend usage of virtual environment for working with Oppia.
-Here is a short guide for using [direnv](https://direnv.net/):

-    1. Install direnv for you OS using this [installation guide](https://direnv.net/docs/installation.html).
-    2. Hook direnv into your shell using this [setup guide](https://direnv.net/docs/hook.html).
-    3. Install pyenv by using [this guide](https://github.com/pyenv/pyenv-installer#install).
-    4. Install Python 3.7.10 by running `pyenv install 3.7.10`.
-    5. Run this command to download .direnvrc `curl https://gist.githubusercontent.com/vojtechjelinek/104017176ecf2507f7e0e303b09e00d4/raw/841ff41a12791fa1a1d8621a4639bd3c9931404b/.direnvrc > ~/.direnvrc`.
-    6. In `oppia/` folder (NOT `oppia/oppia`) add a file named .envrc and add this line into it `use python 3.7.10`.
-    7. Run `direnv allow`.
-    8. Now you should have a virtual environment that will be enabled when you enter the oppia folder.

 3. If you want to run backend tests and check coverage, please install these 2 pip libraries globally (or in your venv).
 ```